Constitutionalizing Criminal Law

 Contributor Notes

-Colton Fehr is an assistant professor in the School of Criminology at Simon Fraser University.
+Colton Fehr is an assistant professor in the Faculty of Law at the University of Saskatchewan.
 His scholarship has appeared in a number of journals, including the Journal of International Criminal Justice, McGill Law Journal, Queen’s Law Journal, University of British Columbia Law Review, Dalhousie Law Journal, Manitoba Law Journal, Alberta Law Review, Saskatchewan Law Review, Canadian Journal of Law and Technology, Canadian Criminal Law Review, and Criminal Law Quarterly.